Christine Kelly: Member of the CSA (2009–2015)

 On January 24, 2009, without having applied, she was appointed to the Conseil supérieur de l'audiovisuel (CSA), the regulatory body for audiovisual content in France, by Gérard Larcher, the Speaker of the Senate.
-She is the youngest member of the CSA and the first from an overseas territory.
+She was the youngest member of the CSA and the first from an overseas territory.
 There were recommendations from Nicolas Sarkozy to give her a governmental mission or even the ministry of the overseas, but she opted to finish her term at the CSA.

-At the CSA Christine Kelly persuaded the television channels to include subtitles on their programs for the deaf and lower the sound level of ads after 20 years of campaigning in France, a world first.
+At the CSA, Kelly persuaded the television channels to include subtitles on their programs for the deaf and lower the sound level of ads after 20 years of campaigning in France, a world first.
 She also asked information channels to include news broadcasting in sign language, a first in France.

-In 2009 a law project was discussed in the parliament to regulate food ads during programs destined to children.
+In 2009, a law project was discussed in the parliament to regulate food ads during children's programs.
 To face the risks of an interdiction, the CSA established a « food charter » in which the advertisers formulated commitments.
-As the chief of the mission « Santé et développement durable » (health and sustainable development) of the CSA, Christine Kelly defended this text.

-The charter is considered inefficient by the UFC-Que Choisir, a consumer organization and by nutrition experts because it is non-binding and favoring, according to them, media financing of the fight against obesity. the regulation of advertising for aliments pour des aliments qui sont fatty, sweet and salty destined to minors showed its efficiency following scientific studies, experimentations and even its implementation in other countries.
+As the chief of the mission « Santé et développement durable » (health and sustainable development) of the CSA, Kelly defended this text.
+The charter is considered inefficient by the UFC-Que Choisir, a consumer organization and by nutrition experts because it is non-binding and favoring, according to them, media financing of the fight against obesity.
+The regulation of advertising of fatty, sweet and salty foods to minors has been shown to be effective in scientific studies and implementation in other countries.

-In 2012 she preconized the reduction from five to two weeks of the period during which candidates of a presidential election have an equity of speaking time.
+In 2012, she advocated for reducing the mandate on broadcasters to enforce an equal speaking time of presidential candidates from five to two weeks before an election.

-In 2013 Christine Kelly made it possible to cite Facebook and Twitter on television, which had been forbidden until then.
+In 2013, Kelly made it possible to cite Facebook and Twitter on television, which had been forbidden until then.
 She also defined the rules about product placement in fiction, which was also forbidden until then in television.

-To address the lack of attention to women's sports, Christine Kelly, who was also president of the sports mission of the CSA, decided to create the first international day of women's sports in the media: 24 heures du sport féminin (2013).
-A second day was organized by Christine Kelly on January 24, 2015.
+To address the lack of attention to women's sports, Kelly, who was also president of the sports mission of the CSA, created the first international day of women's sports in the media: 24 heures du sport féminin (2013).
+She organized a second such day on January 24, 2015.